What is money laundering?

 - and check your identity electronically by us using a reference agency to search sources of information relating to you.
 (This will not affect your credit rating)

 Regulations and supervision

-We have therefore registered with the Office of Fair Trading and put in place systems and controls to reduce the risk of being targeted by money launderers.
+We have put in place systems and controls to reduce the risk of being targeted by money launderers.